goodcodebadcode/blog/content/posts/structuring-your-python-project.md

     bank_account.open()

-The great thing about the `import` system is that it is flexible like that.
+The great thing about the `import` system is that it is extremely flexible.

 I should mention, this type of package nesting is not favoured by Python developers.
 When given the choice, flat is better than nested.